Mark Erelli

 “I’m still very early in it, but there is also no way to know how quickly or how incrementally this will progress,” he says.
 “There’s a definite diagnosis and embedded within that is this uncertainty.
 Will my condition remain steady, or will I lose more sight?”
 That uncertainty has brought Erelli new mental clarity and a creative hunger, he says, stressing that Lay Your Darkness Down isn’t about blindness and that the songs assert a reinvigorated lust for life.
 “I could not have accessed the emotions and the observations that inspired these songs without realizing that I was losing my sight,” he says.
 “In some way, I am grateful for that.”

-Following his diagnosis, older songs even took on new meaning and metaphors became literal.
+Following his diagnosis, older songs even took on new meanings and metaphors became literal.
 “I got my diagnosis and the song became literal,” Erelli says.
 “Like ’Up against the night / It’s coming on strong,’” which he sings with resolve on “Up Against the Night.”
 “The sun would start to go down, especially in the winter, and before I was aware of what was happening, I would be freaking out,” he says, noting that the song is a nod to fear and doubt.

 After singing and playing nearly every note and instrumental part on Lay Your Darkness Down, Erelli was ready to call in his regular rhythm section to replace his bass and drum parts and enlisted co-writers including Lori McKenna to help with songcraft.
 The album morphed into a literal reconciliation of life’s trials and human frailties, he says, the sound of adversity transformed into finely embroidered rock ‘n’ roll, burning with urgency.
 These songs are not only affirmations to keep moving forward with love and inner light, but a siren song for anyone lost amongst the shadows.
 Lay Your Darkness Down doesn’t offer any grandiose answers for how to specifically maneuver the unknown.

-JAMES TAYLOR, BOSTON MUSIC AWARD NOMINATION
+JAMES TAYLOR, BOSTON MUSIC AWARDS NOMINATION

-Erelli remains eternally hopeful that similar magic could eventually happen to him as he recounts the time he opened for Sally Taylor at a venue in Peterborough, NH.
-Having no idea in advance that Sally was the daughter of James Taylor and Carly Simon – and that her dad was in the audience that night – Erelli was astonished to discover that James, inspired by Erelli’ s music, had waited after the show in a lengthy line at the merch table to buy his most recent CD, creating a renewed cause for optimism.
-An additional injection of recent optimism is that Lay Your Darkness Down has been nominated for the Boston Music Awards 2023 Album of the Year.
+It’s many a lesser-known songwriter’s dream that a major artist will be inspired enough by one of their songs to record it themselves.
+Singer-songwriter-guitarist John Sheldon of The Bead Game and Van Morrison fame was one such example when James Taylor recorded his song “September Grass.”
+Erelli remains eternally hopeful that similar magic could eventually happen to him as he recounts the time he opened for Sally Taylor at a venue in Peterborough, New Hampshire.
+Having no idea in advance that Sally was the daughter of James Taylor and Carly Simon – or that her famous father was in the audience that night – Erelli was astonished to discover that James, inspired by Erelli’s music, had waited in a lengthy line at the merch table after the show to buy the then-new Lay Down Your Darkness CD, creating a renewed cause for optimism.
+An additional injection of hope came when the album was nominated for Album of the Year at the 2023 Boston Music Awards.

-Mark Erelli’ s history in the Boston area, his early exposure to music, his influences, and his commitment to creating genuine and relatable music in the face of physical limitations have all contributed to shaping and propelling his career as a successful singer-songwriter.
+Mark Erelli’s history in the Boston area, his early exposure to music, his influences, and his commitment to creating genuine and relatable music in the face of physical limitations have all contributed to shaping and propelling his career as a successful singer-songwriter.
 His journey continues and highlights the sustaining power of combining individual experiences with musical influences to create a unique and resonant artistic voice within the musical landscape.
 To quote the title of a song on Lay Your Darkness Down, “You’re Gonna Wanna Remember This.”

 (by Karl Sharicz)